-These Keto Chocolate Chip Cookies are soft, chewy and SO easy to make in just ONE bowl.
-They’re the perfect low carb, paleo, sugar-free & gluten free treat made with almond flour and coconut flour.
+These Keto Chocolate Chip Cookies are a family favorite and so easy to make with almond flour in just ONE bowl.
+They bake up soft, chewy and are the perfect low carb cookie recipe to have on hand when you need a paleo, sugar-free & gluten free treat.

-When it comes to classic recipes, nothing beats a soft and chewy chocolate chip cookie fresh from the oven.
-It’s a childhood favorite (along with Peanut Butter Cookies and Lemon Cookies) and makes the ultimate after-school treat with a tall glass of milk.
+When it comes to classic recipes, nothing beats a soft and chewy cookie fresh from the oven.
+Homemade cookies like these Peanut Butter Cookies, Lemon Cookies and chocolate chip cookies were always a childhood favorite and made the best after-school treat with a tall glass of milk.

 WHAT ARE KETO COOKIES?

-These sugar free keto cookies are made with healthier, grain free flours but are also amazingly delicious and addictive.
-Instead of all purpose flour, our recipe calls for almond flour and coconut flour which mimics the taste and texture of traditional flour.
+Instead of all purpose flour, our keto cookie recipe calls for almond flour and coconut flour which mimics the taste and texture of traditional flour.

-Plus, those chocolate chunks are definitely what take these paleo chocolate chip cookies to the ultimate level of goodness.
+Plus, those chocolate chunks are definitely what take these low carb chocolate chip cookies to the ultimate level of goodness.

-To me, nothing beats fresh cookies right out of the oven and these paleo chocolate chip cookies bake up warm, gooey, fudgy and melt-in-your-mouth amazing.
+To me, nothing beats fresh cookies right out of the oven and these almond flour chocolate chip cookies bake up warm, gooey, fudgy and melt-in-your-mouth amazing.

 INGREDIENTS FOR LOW CARB CHOCOLATE CHIP COOKIES: